IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 not associated with DHCPv4.

-When a PvD-aware host retrieves configuration elements from DHCPv4, the information is either associated with a single Explicit PvD on that interface, else with all Implicit PvDs on the same interface.
+When a PvD-aware host retrieves configuration elements from DHCPv4, the information is associated either with a single Explicit PvD on that interface, or else with all Implicit PvDs on the same interface.

 An Explicit PvD indicates its association with DHCPv4 information by setting the L-flag in the PvD RA Option.
 If there is exactly one Explicit